Telehealth (virtual consultations)

 Things to remember

-- If you can't or don't want to have a virtual consultation, ask your health provider if you can have an in-person appointment.
+- If you cannot or do not want to have a virtual consultation, ask your health provider if you can have an in-person appointment.

 - Contact your health provider to discuss what type of virtual consultation may be best for you.